mjchi7/cp/Welcome file.md

 # 2. Install superset
 While still in the virtual environment, do the following:

-0. This step is not documented in superset official installation guide, but ensure the following package is already in the server in order for the following steps to work:
+0. *This step is not documented in superset official installation guide*, but please ensure the following package is already installed in order for the following steps to work:

 `sudo apt-get install libsasl2-dev` for Ubuntu
 `sudo yum install cyrus-sasl-devel` for AWS EC2/EMR or **CentOS**

-2. When the required

-3. As suggested by the official installation guide, always upgrade `pip` and `setuptools` to avoid any unforeseen circumstances.
+1. Firstly, as suggested by the official installation guide, always upgrade `pip` and `setuptools` to avoid any unforeseen circumstances.
 `pip install --upgrade setuptools pip`

-4. After preliminaries are done, do the following steps to install and initialize superset on the server (copied from the official installation guide)
+2. After preliminaries are done, do the following steps to install and initialize superset on the server (copied from the official installation guide)
 ```python
 # Install superset
 pip install superset